 With a water park day planned, even the hottest of days won’t be a concern.
 You’ll stay as cool as a cucumber when you’re body surfing in the Typhoon Lagoon Surf Pool or floating around the Cross Country Creek at Blizzard Beach.
 Trust us.
 We’re pros at knowing how to beat the heat at Disney World!
 Your day at the water park will feel like total bliss compared to a blazing hot day in the parks.

 If you plan on vacationing during the winter, the possibility of a water park day becomes a little trickier to navigate.
 The early part of winter can still be quite warm.
 It is common for temperatures to reach the high-80s (Fahrenheit) even in December.
 The average Fahrenheit temperatures in January and February are usually mid-70s during the day but can dip into the 50s and high 40s at night.
 The biggest factor in play is the random cold snaps that occur.
-These definitely happen and can be hard to predict.
+These from time to time in Orlando and can be hard to predict.

 If the water dips below an unsafe temperature, Disney will close the water parks.
 This is unlike the resort pools which are heated and typically remain open, even during the winter season.
 February usually sees a slight warming trend especially toward the end of the month into March and is usually more favorable in terms of water park planning.